matigramirez/Parsec/README.md

 var item = Item.ReadFromCSV("Item.csv");
 ```

-More examples are in the [samples](https://github.com/matigramirez/Parsec/tree/main/samples) directory.
-Examples for C++ developers can be found [here](https://github.com/kurtraburn/parsec-samples).
+More examples can be found in the [samples](https://github.com/matigramirez/Parsec/tree/main/samples) directory.